bruin-data/bruin-vscode/README.md

 ## Release Notes

-### Latest Release: v0.11.3
+### Latest Release: v0.11.4
 **Enhanced**
+- This release introduces enhanced cron schedule detection and reset capabilities.

+### Previous Highlights

+### Version 0.11.3
 - Updates the render icon from a rocket to the Bruin logo.

-### Previous Highlights

 ### Version 0.11.2
 - Fixed an issue where the rocket icon didn't display for `ingestr` asset YAML files due to the unsupported `.yaml` extension.